 Sunscreen.
 There is very little shade on the trail.

 Hiking poles (optional).
-As I have gotten older, I am having more problems with my knees, especially on hikes with a large descent at the end.
 Hiking poles are my new favorite hiking gadget and I highly recommend them.
 They take about 30% of the weight off of your legs as you descend, easing knee pain and other symptoms.
 I use Black Diamond Distance Z poles and love them.
 They easily collapse down to fit in your luggage and hiking backpack, plus they are extremely lightweight.
 The poles come in several sizes, so make sure you pick the right length based on your height.

 Where We Stayed

 We stayed at the Holiday Inn Express in Springdale, one of the best Holiday Inn properties we have seen.
 It is located along the Springdale Shuttle route, so you can get around town and into Zion National Park without a car.
-On our next visit to Zion (we loved it so much we can’t wait to go back!) this will be our first choice hotel.
+We stayed here during both of our visits to Zion and it’s our go-to hotel in town.